magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 Things were very hard then and we don’t have those kinds of conditions these days – nobody knows about them.
 But there is some legacy remaining in the practice we have now, in the monks from those days who are still here.
-After the Rains Retreat, we could go right here within the monastery.
+After the Rains Retreat, we could go ‘tudong’ right here within the monastery.
 We went and sat deep in the quiet of the forest.
 From time to time we would gather, I would give some teaching and then everyone went back into the forest to continue meditating, walking and sitting.
 We practised like this in the dry season; we didn’t need to go wandering in search of forests to practise in because we had the right conditions here.
-We maintained the ‘’ practices right here.
+We maintained the ‘*tudong*’ practices right here.

 Now, after the rains everyone wants to take off somewhere.
 The result is usually that their practice gets interrupted.
 It’s important to keep at